rishureetesh/rishureetesh/README.md

 I'm
 Full Stack Developer -
-The crossover between design and programming has always been of interest to me, ability to learn and implement new technologies quickly.
+The crossover between design and programming has always been of interest to me, the ability to learn and implement new technologies quickly.
 Passionate about implementing and launching new projects.
-I have a wide range of skills that include front-end development (ReactJs, Taildwind CSS, HTML5, CSS3, Javascript, Responsive, UX), back-end development using technologies (Java, Python), Frameworks (Spring Boot, Django/Flask), Cloud technologies (AWS), database(Mysql), Docker
+I have a wide range of skills that include front-end development (ReactJS, Tailwind CSS, HTML5, CSS3, Javascript, Responsive, UX), back-end development using technologies (Java, Python), Frameworks (Flask, FastAPI), Cloud technologies (AWS), database(MySQL), Docker

 ### 💻: &nbsp;About Me :